tmarktaylor/monotable/doc/more_examples.rst

   auto-align senses the cell type which is class MyCell.
 Only cells that inherit from numbers.Number are auto-aligned to the right.
 MyCell does not inherit from numbers.Number.
-- You override auto-alignment on the first column by adding the align_spec ``'>'`` at the start of the format string.
+- You can override auto-alignment on the first column by adding the align_spec ``'>'`` at the start of the format string.
-- Since the heading auto-aligns to the alignment of the cell in the first row, you also need to override auto-alignment on the first heading to keep it left aligned.
+- Since the heading auto-aligns to the alignment of the cell in the first row, you can also override auto-alignment on the first heading to keep it left aligned.

 .. testcode::